Will we still want a metaverse when the pandemic is over?

 Twice a month, Janelle Barrera, a researcher for telehealth startup Doxy.me, rearranges her living room furniture; sofas to one side, coffee table to the other, “so I have enough space to play in,” she explains.
-She does a few shoulder stretches to warm up, then dons her Oculus Quest 2: it’s paintball time!
+She does a few shoulder stretches to warm up, then dons her Oculus Quest 2: It’s paintball time!

 In Rec Room, a social VR hangout space, Barrera ducks behind a boulder as she dodges a bullet, reloads, then pops up and fires, hoping to splatter her teammates, all fellow Doxy colleagues.
 “It’s been good to play with coworkers outside of work,” she says — Barrera’s department works remotely, spread across Florida, Arizona, and Utah— and their metaverse “team-building” games are the closest she’s physically been to them in person, ever.

-They hold more corporate metaverse meetings too but she says the gaming part is the most enjoyable.
+They hold more corporate metaverse meetings, too, but she says the gaming part is the most enjoyable.
 Her intern selects and tests whatever they play, she says; other favorites include Quest for the Golden Trophy, Clash of Kingdoms, and a game with Squid Game-esque vibes.
 For Barrera, the metaverse is a place to unwind, to bond in a way that’s more immersive than straightforward video calls.
-“It’s cool… it really keeps us engaged.”
+“It’s cool . . . it really keeps us engaged.”

 Joined @doxyme ‘s town hall meeting in the #metaverse this morning.
 Took a couple selfies, raved about my nail polish selection, and listened to our CEO talk about company progress and goals.
 What a time!
 The future really is now! ???? #OculusQuest2 pic.twitter.com/8KDTrSCD1j